kinggoldcatter/Wine-Byond-help/README.md

 ## I dont have audio on arch
 install `pipewire-alsa` or some equivalent make sure your audio driver is set to alsa and that should make it work

-# If you dont see your issue here please open a issue on this repo
+## If you dont see your issue here please open a issue on this repo
+I and others really dont mind helping people getting this setup

 # TODO: guide for setting up default prefix and vscode dev enviroment